 I have a couple of questions, but I hope I am not bothering you in any way.

 Do you need to be baptized in order to go to heaven?
 If so, what other things must you do?
 Do you need to be baptized to be a Christian?
 Can you be a Christian if you believe in the Lord and the Bible?
-If ones parents are not Christian, can one be a Christian?
-If a person prays to the Lord every day but does not go to church as a child because of difference of religion between parents and child can the child go to church when he or she is older and be forgiven?
+If one's parents are not Christian, can one be a Christian?
+If a person prays to the Lord every day but does not go to church as a child because of differences in religion between parents and child can the child go to church when he or she is older and be forgiven?

 And two more about what we are allowed or not allowed to do:

 Is the use of contraceptives (condoms, birth control pills, etc.) considered sin or prohibited?

 Are there days in which a Christian has to fast?
 If so, which specific days?
 What kind of fasting is required?

 Thank you very much! 🙂

 God made a promise to mankind.
 "And this is the promise that He has promised us -- eternal life" (I John 2:25).
 The promise is available to everyone, but everyone will not receive it because everyone will not meet the conditions God placed upon men.
 You can't receive the promise in any fashion that you desire.
 The promise is from God and we have to meet the requirements that God has placed on us.
 "For you have need of endurance, so that after you have done the will of God, you may receive the promise" (Hebrews 10:36).